-Doctors and surgeons must adhere to rigorous professional standards in Texas and throughout the U.S. These rules and regulations exist to protect the well-being of patients and the rights of medical practitioners.
+Texas doctors and surgeons must adhere to rigorous professional standards.
+These standards consist of rules and regulations intended to protect patient well-being and safeguard the rights of medical practitioners.

-Your Physician License Can Be Challenged By Any Number of Complaints
+Your Physician License Can Be Challenged by Various Complaint Types

 - Inadequate medical documentation

-- Fraudulent billing practices, including upcoding, duplicate charges, or charges for services that were never rendered
+- Fraudulent billing practices, including upcoding, duplicating charges, or charging for never-rendered services

-- Non-therapeutic prescribing of a controlled medication, including opioids
+- Non-therapeutic prescribing of controlled medications, such as opioids

-- Failure to properly monitor a patient on a controlled medication
+- Failure to properly monitor a patient who is taking a controlled medication

 - Failure to properly supervise another medical professional during patient care or treatment